changxin-ge/AskProcurement-Agentic-AI-Bootcamp/labs/Lab 2 - RFP Generation/README.md

     ✅ RULES

     - Ask only the questions listed above.
-    - Ask Only question at a time, wait for the user to answer the question before moving forward.
+    - Ask all these questions at once and wait for the user to enter them all at once.
+If any item is missing ask them before moving forward with creating the RFP.
     - Do not ask for multiple clarifications unless absolutely necessary.
     - Auto-fill everything else with professionally acceptable content.
     - Keep final RFP within 2–3 pages.